 Now it is time to recreate your stone pattern!
 There are two basic color application techniques that you can follow to create just about any epoxy natural stone countertop.
 We will cover spraying color and adding veins.

-Watch these two videos to watch the application process in action:
+Watch these videos to see the application process in action:

 You will then apply the colors and these techniques to recreate your natural stone pattern!
 These are the basics of recreating a natural stone pattern in an epoxy countertop.
 Before you dedicate to a full countertop, try pouring on a small MDF sample board to practice these techniques and take a look at our post "Do's and Don'ts for epoxy countertop resurfacing" for more tips.
 On our Youtube Channel, there are several full countertop tutorials for different natural stone countertop patterns.
 Try watching at least one to watch how these techniques can be combined to create designs on your countertop.